Why I Decided to Get Treatment for My Anxiety Disorder

 Why would I want to put myself in that situation where my anxiety would go through the roof?
 I had enough trouble just sitting at my desk, going about my work.
 I refused to make things worse for me.

 This is what I’ve dealt with for years before seeking treatment.
 I finally decided that enough was enough.
-I wanted to do what is best for my sanity.
+I wanted to do what was best for my sanity.

-I didn’t want to spend my life with my anxiety in control of every action I take.
+I didn’t want to spend my life with my anxiety in control of every action I took.
 I decided to take a stand for my sanity and for my life itself.

 Taking a stand for your sanity doesn’t have to be difficult.
 It can sometimes be a choice between life or death but know that it is as serious as you make it to be.